Skip to main content

 }

-When you create a widget declaratively, you can directly access the fields of the built-in widget, even if you don't explicitly declare them (if you use them in your code, the corresponding built-in widget will be created).
+When you create a widget declaratively, you can access the fields of the built-in widgets directly, even if you don't show them declared (if you use them in your code, the corresponding built-in widgets will be created).
 For example:

 use ribir::prelude::*;